dennislee22/Spark-Rapids-CDE/README.md

 ## Bonus Track #1: Realtime GPU monitoring

 **Keep the GPU busy!
 Accelerate Spark!**
 So, how can we know whether the running job is actively using the GPU or falling back to the CPU at any given time?
-You may include useful Python library in the CDE job.
 In this example, I create a Python environment with nvitop module to monitor the realtime GPU utilization inside the Spark executor.

 <img width="1400" alt="image" src="https://github.com/user-attachments/assets/09d0b464-0cad-49eb-a03d-ab68ec68daac">